Rev. John Jennings Smith

 On 31 July 1835 Rev. Smith became licensed as a 'lecturer' at Chiswick parish church.
 Despite the impressive title this simply indicates Jennings Smith was paid to give the sermon at the less fashionable Sunday afternoon services.

 Family tradition says that Jennings Smith was often visited at St Mary's Chiswick by the Duchess of Kent and her daughter, Princess Victoria.
 It is suggested that Victoria, as Queen, helped him gain an appointment in New South Wales, but no evidence of this has been uncovered and in any case it was not necessary.
 By the late 1830s the increasing number of free settlers in New South Wales created new opportunities for clerical appointments and by 1837 the NSW colonial government was promoting the emigration of clergy of all major denominations.
 It was within this context that Jennings Smith approached the Society for the Propagation of the Gospel for a colonial posting.
 His application was recommended by the Society and approved by the Bishop of London.
-Consequentially Lord Glenelg, Secretary of State for the Colonies, approved Smith's appointment and 'authorised the Colonial Agent to issue to him the usual allowance for outfit and passage'.
+Consequentially in 1839 Lord Glenelg, Secretary of State for the Colonies, approved Smith's appointment and 'authorised the Colonial Agent to issue to him the usual allowance for outfit and passage'.